adisreyaj/100DaysofCode-React/log.md

 - Create a Movie Detail Page (WIP)
 - More on styling and creating components in React Native
 - Practicing animations in Expo Snack✨

+### Day 22: May 29, 2020

+**Today's Progress**:

+- Added animated heart button for favorites using the Animated API.
+- Imported Custom font using the Expo fonts package.
+- Played around with Statusbar component.